Soft Frosted Sugar Cookies

 Step 1

 Cream the butter and sugar.
-In a large standing mixer, mix the butter and sugars together until very creamy.
-If the butter isn’t at room temperature, it’s important to wait until it is.
+In a large standing mixer, combine the softened butter and sugar together until very creamy, about one minute.

 Step 2

-Add the wet ingredients.
-Then add the room temperature egg and vanilla, and mix well.
+Add wet ingredients.
+Then add the room temperature egg, canola oil, and vanilla, and mix well.

 Step 3

 Add the dry ingredients.
-Then add the dry ingredients – the flour, baking soda, cream of tarter, and salt.
+Then add the dry ingredients – the flour, baking soda, cornstarch, and salt.
 Mix until just combined.
 Don’t over-mix.

 Step 4